Pelosi says Trump ‘threats’ have no place in Congress

-WASHINGTON (AP) — Speaker Nancy Pelosi says President Donald Trump’s suggestion address that lawmakers abandon their investigations of the administration is a “threat” that has no place in Congress.
+WASHINGTON (AP) — President Donald Trump’s suggestion in his State of the Union address that Democrats abandon their investigations of his administration is a “threat” that has no place in Congress.

 Pelosi told reporters Wednesday “the president should not bring threats to the floor of the House.”